stephanmantler/suncalc/README.md

 and [the planets](http://aa.quae.nl/en/reken/hemelpositie.html).
 You can read about different twilight phases calculated by SunCalc in the [Twilight article on Wikipedia](http://en.wikipedia.org/wiki/Twilight).

+## The information below is no longer entirely accurate, but included for reference.

+It will be updated soon (I hope).

 ### 2020 FORK UPDATE: